 - Turkish (tr)

 In Europe, human activity has shaped biodiversity ever since the spread of agriculture and animal husbandry over 5 000 years ago.
-The agricultural and industrial revolutions led to dramatic and accelerating changes in land use, intensification of agriculture, urbanisation and land abandonment.
+The agricultural and industrial revolutions of the last 150 year, however, led to dramatic and accelerating changes in land use, the intensification of agriculture, urbanisation and land abandonment.
 This in turn has resulted in the collapse of many practices (e.g. traditional agricultural methods) that helped to maintain biodiversity-rich landscapes.

 Europe's high per capita consumption and waste production means that our impact on ecosystems extends well beyond our continent.
-European lifestyles rely heavily on the import of resources and goods from all over the world, often encouraging unsustainable exploitation of natural resources.
-This leads to loss of biodiversity which in turn damages the natural capital resources on which social and economic development is based.
+European lifestyles rely heavily on the import of resources and goods from all over the world, which often encourages the unsustainable exploitation of natural resources outside Europe.

 The headline target